-Social Media Message: Spending time outside doesn’t have to be risky #ProtectOurFamilies and communities and #StopTheSpread of #COVID19 by social distancing.
+Social Media Message: Spending time outside doesn’t have to be risky. #ProtectOurFamilies and communities and #StopTheSpread of #COVID19 by social distancing.
 To keep risk low, #WearAMask and stay at least 6 feet apart from anyone you don’t live with.
-Swipe right for inspiration or click here to learn how to reduce daily risk:
+Swipe right for inspiration or click here to learn how to reduce daily risk: https://bit.ly/3gmtdBV